yostane/cours-java/tutorials/java-cli.md

+# Getting started with Java development on the command line

 There are many great GUI tools specifically tailored to make Java Development easier and more fun.
 The first ones that come to our mind are IDEs such as IntelliJ, VSCode or Eclipise.
 On the non GUI side, we find also great tools that imporve our DX (developer experience)

 As a terminal lover, let me share with you some CLI tools that'll make java development a breez.